Xeo786/Rufaydium-Webdriver/README.md

 # Rufaydium

 AutoHotkey WebDriver Library to interact with browsers.
-Rufaydium will automatically try to download the latest Webdriver and Updates Webdriver according to browser Version while creating Webdriver Session.
+Rufaydium will automatically try to download the latest Webdriver and updates Webdriver according to browser Version while creating Webdriver Session.

 Supported browsers: Chrome, MS Edge, Firefox, Opera.